Joe McDonnell (footballer): Notts County

 On 3 February 2020, McDonnell signed for Notts County, on a contract until the end of the current season.

 Eastleigh

 On 14 August 2020, McDonnell signed for Eastleigh.
 After appearing in every minute of the National League as of the awards ceremony as well as every minute in the FA Cup, McDonnell was awarded the Eastleigh Player of the Season award.

 On 18 June 2021, McDonnel signed a contract extension for Eastleigh till the end of the 2022–23 season.

+He departed the club at the end of the 2024–25 season.

+AFC Wimbledon

+On 26 June 2025, AFC Wimbledon announced McDonnell had returned on a two-year contract.